 Why, you asked?
 Easy.
 Let me break it down for you.

 The prep work is short, fun and the results enjoyable not to mention tasty and nutritious.
 The only inconvenience (if i can say that) is waiting for the tiny tomato bud to pop through and of course the growing process.
-But I’m sure, and you’ll all agree that is exciting for sure.
+But I’m sure, and you’ll probably agree that is exciting to grow tomato plants.

 Where do tomatoes come from?